Rex rabbit: Genetics

 Many genes contribute to the Standard Rex breed.
 The definition of the breed is maintained by ARBA and the British Rabbit Council (BRC).
 The definition is based strictly on phenotype.
 The gross external features used to identify the rabbit include weight, coloration, coat texture and length.
 Of these features, amongst fanciers and the fur industry, the coat properties are of chief concern.
 This breed has a low to moderate activity level and can jump as high as three feet.

 Fur

 The word rex (with a lowercase 'r') refers to the unique characteristics of an animal's "rexed" fur.
-The result of a specific genetic mutation that is now deliberately sought in the Rex rabbit breeds, rex fur lacks the longer guard hairs typical of the more common short-furred animal.
-Each hair in a rex coat is evenly short in length and, because of the density of those hairs, rex fur is often described as plush or velvety.
+It is the result of a specific genetic mutation that is now deliberately sought in the Rex rabbit breeds.
+In rex fur, the hair protrudes outwards from the body, instead of lying flat, and the guard hairs are shortened to the length of the undercoat, or a bit longer.

+Because of the density of hairs, rex fur is often described as plush or velvety.
 Three varieties of rex fur now exist: standard rex fur, short curly rex fur (as in the Astrex), and long curly rex fur (as in the Opossum).